-When we think of the activity of hazing, most people think about college fraternities who undertake dangerous or risky behavior to “test” and initiate new members.
+When it comes to hazing, most people think about college fraternities who undertake dangerous or risky behavior to “test” and initiate new members.
 The truth is, many young people have experienced hazing, but did not recognize it or the dangers of participating.
-Hazing includes, “…any activity expected of someone joining or participating in a group that humiliates, degrades, abuses, or endangers them, regardless of a person’s willingness to participate.”
-1, 3

-Hazing behavior can be dangerous at any age.
-As hazing has entered the world of high-school athletics and social groups, this behavior can be even more detrimental to the safety and developing brain of teenagers.
-Hazing in high-school clubs and groups has become increasingly common, and it is important to educate communities about this activity in order to prevent injury or even death.
-Hazing can include alcohol or drug use, even to dangerous levels.
+Hazing is dangerous at any age.
+But hazing in high school can be particularly harmful to the developing brains of teenagers.
+Hazing in high-school is more common than ever before as students join clubs, teams or simply try to fit in.
+High school hazing can even include dangerous levels of alcohol or drug use.
 Some believe this to be a bonding activity, while others consider it a rite of passage.
-In reality, it is dangerous and often unsupervised and not condoned by school officials.
+In reality, it is dangerous, often unsupervised and not condoned by school officials.

 High School Hazing Statistics

-The University of Maine surveyed over 11,000 college students who participated in a very large range of sports, clubs and organizations and found that 47% of respondents had experienced hazing in high-school, while 55% of respondents experienced hazing in college.
-Surprisingly, 8 out of 10 high schoolers and 9 out of 10 college students did not even identify their experiences as hazing.
-Out of those who did recognize the situation as hazing, only 5% of respondents felt comfortable reporting it.1
+Surprisingly, 8 out of 10 high school students and 9 out of 10 college students did not even identify their experiences as hazing.
+Of those who did recognize the situation as hazing, only 5% of respondents felt comfortable reporting it.1

 Hazing impacts every single type of student group.
 One study found that up to 24% of hazing in high-school even occurred in church-related groups.
 Hazing is not necessarily innocent behavior.
-The more violent or socially humiliating experiences of hazing may lead to higher anxiety, greater social isolation, and even emotional difficulties that carry on to adulthood.3
+The more violent or socially humiliating hazing is, the more likely the student is to experience higher anxiety, greater social isolation, and emotional difficulties that carry on to adulthood.2

 Athletics Hazing Statistics

-Individuals who are concerned about hazing among young people can do a number of things to help.
-Consider the following:
+Those who are concerned about hazing among young people can do something to help.
+The following are a few suggestions:

 - Understand that “fitting in” is an important part of being human.
 We all want to be part of a group, and this particularly applies to teenagers and young adults.
 You may experience resistance if you try to stop hazing behavior, but most schools and organizations do have an anonymous reporting system.
 If you suspect dangerous hazing, take time to make a call.
 It can’t hurt to initiate an investigation.

-- Hazing can only become a thing of the past if we work together.
-Help build community awareness about hazing.
-Through education and connection, the myths about hazing can be eliminated.
-As individuals gain more understanding about hazing, this behavior stands a chance to become phased out and replaced by healthier community-building tactics.
+Hazing can only become a thing of the past if community members work together.
+Through education and connection, hazing activities can be phased out and replaced by healthier community-building tactics.

 If you are concerned about a teen in your life, we have a confidential helpline where experienced wellness professionals can talk with you.
-We are available 24 hours a day/7 days a week.
-855-317-8377
+We are available 24 hours a day, 7 days a week.
+Call 269-280-4673 now.